 We decided to put in the means and the necessary number of soldiers to strike hard.
 But the French contingent will not stay like this.
 We will leave very quickly.

 The Africans’ task will be rooting out insurgents hiding in the countryside.
-Neighboring countries still struggled to put together a comprehensive peacekeeping force numbering six to eight thousand soldiers, however.
+Neighboring countries still struggled to put together a comprehensive peacekeeping force numbering 6- to 8,000 soldiers, however.
 While their effort is sanctioned by the United Nations Security Council, the contributing nations, all former French colonies, have requested international support to provide airlifts, ammunition, communications equipment and field hospitals.

 France’s intervention appears to have split the rebels and enabled Tuareg separatists to reclaim the initiative.
 The rebels, who want greater autonomy if not outright independence for the north, said that Islamists had left Kidal earlier in the week.